Nupur2212/Car-Price-Prediction/ReadMe_CarPrediction.txt

 			  c) mean absolute error
 	of our predicted model to determine whether this regression is working well on it or not.

+8) XGBOOST

+XGBoost (Extreme Gradient Boosting) is a scalable and accurate implementation of gradient boosting.
+     - It is an efficient and effective machine learning algorithm for regression and classification tasks.
+     - XGBoost is an ensemble learning method that builds a series of weak learners (typically decision trees) and combines their predictions to create a strong learner.

+First, we fit our training dataset into the model and then predicted the values of the dependent variable i.e. the price of the car by using it on test dataset.
+	Then we found the a) r2 score
+			  b) mean squared error
+			  c) mean absolute error
+	of our predicted model to determine whether this regression is working well on it or not.

-8) BEST MODEL
+9) BEST MODEL

 	After working on all the three models. our next step is finding the model most suitable for our dataset.
-	For this we plotted the graph of all the three regression models i.e. linear, random forest, gradient boosting.
+	For this we plotted the graph of all the four regression models i.e. linear, random forest, gradient boosting and XGBoost.
 	We plotted a scatter plot of actual vs predicted price .
-	And in analysing the plots, we found that gradient booster is the most suitable for our dataset as it's scatter points are the most concentrated aling the linear line among the three .
+	And in analysing the plots, we found that XGBoost is the most suitable for our dataset as it's scatter points are the most concentrated aling the linear line among the three .
 	Thus, it produced the least error and gave us the most accurate predicted price.

-9) MANUALLY CHECKING THE PREDICTIONS
+10) MANUALLY CHECKING THE PREDICTIONS

 	For manually checking the error in our predictions , we followed the following steps.
 	First, to find the actual price, we took the exponential of the price column present in our dataset as we had log transformation on it during preparation of data.
 	Then, we found the residual i.e. difference between the actual and predicted price and residuak in percentage.
 	Then, we plotted it in the form of table to show clear results of our models.

-10) CHECKING OUR MODEL
+11) CHECKING OUR MODEL

 	And lastly, we took one row from our cleaned dataset and predicted it's price by directly fitting the row values.

 ##### CONCLUSION

-Thus, we conclude that on our dataset the best model to predict the prices of the car is gradient boosting regression model.
+Thus, we conclude that on our dataset the best model to predict the prices of the car is XGBoost Regressor model.